aredondocharro/S1.02.Exceptions.Lvl2.Ex1-/README.md

-# 💻  Musical Instruments System
+# 💻  InputMismatchExceptions handle

 ## 📄 Description - Exercise Statement

-Create a class called "Entrada" (Input).
+Create a class called "Entrance".
 This class should be used to control the different exceptions that may occur in Java when entering data via the keyboard using the Scanner class.

 The first step is to instantiate an object of the Scanner class, and then create static methods to read different types of data from the keyboard.